-Others such as BetMGM and FOX Bet will join the fray, too.
+Others such as BetMGM and FOX Bet will likely join the fray, too.

-Illinois’ sports betting law allows for three online-only licenses.
+Illinois law allows for three online-only licenses in 2021, 18 months after the initial launch of sports betting in the state.
 Other than the three operators who receive those licenses, each online sportsbook company will need to partner with a land-based casino to launch their product in the state.